Second premiership of Viktor Orbán

+The Orbán era (Orbán-korszak) or Orbán system (Orbán-rendszer) was the second period in the history of Hungary's modern Third Republic during which Viktor Orbán served as Prime Minister of Hungary.
+From 2010 to 2026, Orbán's Fidesz party enjoyed a supermajority in the National Assembly in a permanent coalition with the Christian Democrats (KDNP).
+This supermajority allowed the Fidesz–KDNP alliance to pass constitutional amendments without seeking support from other parliamentary parties.
+Over these sixteen years, Orbán's and Fidesz's ideology moved steadily to the right, shifting the once-conservative-liberal, pro-European party toward Euroscepticism, right-wing populism, national conservatism, self-professed illiberalism, and Christian nationalism.

+Fidesz used its parliamentary supermajority to enact wide-ranging constitutional and institutional changes that many observers characterized as constructing a hybrid regime that blended democracy with authoritarianism.
+Clientelism and institutional capture played a key role in Orbán's governance strategy.
+Within Hungary, this strategy and the establishment it created are called the System of National Cooperation (Nemzeti Együttműködés Rendszere), usually abbreviated to NER.

 Background

-Viktor Orbán first served as Hungary's Prime Minister between 1998 and 2002, and returned to office in 2010 after a landslide victory by his party, Fidesz, which, formally in coalition with the Christian Democratic People's Party (KDNP), secured a supermajority in the National Assembly.
+Orbán first served as Prime Minister of Hungary between 1998 and 2002, and returned to office in 2010 after a landslide victory by his party, Fidesz, which, formally in coalition with the Christian Democratic People's Party (KDNP), secured a supermajority in the National Assembly.
 This supermajority allowed Orbán's government to amend or replace key laws, restructure institutions, and redefine Hungary's political and economic framework.

-In July 2014, Orbán declared that Hungary was building an "illiberal state", inspired by countries such as Turkey and Russia, arguing that liberal democracy had failed to protect national sovereignty and Christian identity.
+In July 2014, Orbán declared that Hungary was building an "illiberal state", inspired by countries such as Turkey and Russia, and argued that liberal democracy had failed to protect national sovereignty and Christian identity.